 We visited Mr. Phuc’s family on July 4, 2018.
-They are the ninth Agent Orange Campaign beneficiaries thanks to the generous support of a longtime friend of the AEPD and AP partnership.
-As a result, the Campaign is on its way to supporting three beneficiaries this year!
+They are the ninth Agent Orange family to benefit from the AEPD/AP campaign.
+I am pleased to report that we are on the way to supprting three families this year!

 Meet Mr. Nguyen Huu Phuc’s Family

-Mr. Nguyen Huu Phuc and his wife, Ms. Nguyen Thi Thanh, live in the Tuyen Hoa district of the Quang Binh province with their son, Nguyen Van Tam, and daughter, Nguyen Thi Nam.
-The couple had eight children, five of which are affected by Agent Orange exposure.
-Of these five, Tam, Nam, and Nguyen The Bay are the surviving three.
-Two of their siblings passed away “many years ago”.
-Nguyen The Bay has mental disabilities but is able to live in his own home nearby.
+Mr. Nguyen Huu Phuc and his wife, Ms. Nguyen Thi Thanh, live in the Tuyen Hoa district of the Quang Binh province.
+The couple had eight children.
+Five were affected by Agent Orange.
+Two died some time ago.
+Of the three surviving siblings, Tam (son) and Nam (daughter) live with their parents. the third sibling, Nguyen The Bay (son) has mental disabilities but is able to live in his own home nearby.
 He receives 1.4M VND (~$60 USD) per month in Agent Orange compensation.

-The heat that day was unforgiving.
-Nam looked comfortable in the coolest area of the home with the fan blowing nearby.
+Nguyen Thi Nam, 28, was born with cerebral palsy.
+Her parents receive 1.4M VND ($60) for her in compensation.
+She is completely dependent on her parents and spends most of the time on her bed near the kitchen.
+When we visited, the heat was unforgiving.
+Sitting under a fan, Nam looked comfortable in the coolest area of the home.
 I greeted her as I approached and she responded with a smile, tracking the camera as I leaned in to take her portrait.
-Ms. Thanh smiled gleefully as she watched this interaction.
+Ms. Thanh smiled as she watched this interaction.

-Nguyen Van Tam is 25 years old.
-He was born with cerebral palsy as a result of his family’s Agent Orange exposure.
-Like Bay and Nam, Tam also receives 1.4M VND (~$60 USD) per month in Agent Orange compensation.
-He spends the majority of his days lying on his bed directly in front of the home’s double doors.
-The fan cools his skin.
-During our conversation, Mr. Phuc alternates between sitting on the floor with us and sitting beside Tam, holding his hand gently and caressing his hair.
-They have a really beautiful bond.
+Nam’s brother Nguyen Van Tam, 25, was born with cerebral palsy and also receives 1.4M VND ($60) a month in compensation.
+He spends most days lying on his bed in front of the home’s double doors.
+During our conversation, his father alternates between sitting on the floor with us and sitting beside Tam, holding his hand gently and caressing his hair.

 Mr. Phuc Received His Cow and Calf

 In consultation with Mr. Hoc, an AEPD Outreach Worker, Mr. Phuc elected to rear a cow and calf.
 Mr. Phuc explained that he and his wife are aging and their health is declining.
-They will use the female cow to produce fertilizer and calves for sale to supplement the income they earn from their 1000 square meters of rice field.
-The couple used to raise pigs but found it to be too intensive and risky.
-When they are no longer able to tend to their rice field, they will live primarily from the cow-rearing income.
+They will use the female cow to produce fertilizer and calves for sale to supplement the income they earn from their 1,000 square meters of rice field.
+The couple used to raise pigs but found it too intensive and risky.
+When they can no longer manage their rice field, they will live on the income from their cow.